kpwrennbu/CS391-Lab4-Exercise/README.md

 * [ ] Each card shows **#id** (3-digit padded) and **name**
 * [ ] No extra console errors
 * [ ] Code compiles with `npm run dev`
+* [ ] NOTE: go back to previous node version if you switched it above
 ---

 ## 5) Stretch Ideas (optional)